George Baldock: International career

-Baldock is of Greek descent through his grandmother, and is thus eligible to represent Greece at an international level as well as England.
-On 27 May 2022, he was called up to the Greece national team by Head Coach Gus Poyet for the first time ahead of their 2022–23 UEFA Nations League June fixtures.
+Baldock was of Greek descent through his grandmother, and was thus eligible to represent Greece at an international level as well as England.
+Having obtained Greek nationality, on 27 May 2022 he was called up to the Greek national team by head coach Gus Poyet for the first time ahead of their 2022–23 UEFA Nations League June fixtures.

-On the 2 June 2022, Baldock made his debut for Greece in a 1–0 win over Northern Ireland at Windsor Park in Belfast.
+On 2 June 2022, Baldock made his debut for Greece in a 1–0 win over Northern Ireland at Windsor Park in Belfast.